CorvetteCole/GotoSleep/README.md

 ## Next Major Version Features (not confirmed):
 -Animate stars to gently blink

--Animate moon and stars to fade away as the sun rises
+- Animate moon and stars to fade away as the sun rises

--Animate background to shift color as the day gets brighter
+- Animate background to shift color as the day gets brighter

 - Add app shortcut for go to sleep early feature

--AMOLED black theme option (maybe in premium category? idk)
+- AMOLED black theme option (maybe in premium category? idk)

+- Automatic day/night mode

+- Remove hours countdown when it is 0 possibly

--Refactor styles xml and possibly colors xml so that they are better organized/labelled and more compatible with everything
+- Refactor styles xml and possibly colors xml so that they are better organized/labelled and more compatible with everything

--Refactor preferences code to reduce dependence on 3rd party libraries
+- Refactor preferences code to reduce dependence on 3rd party libraries

--Add background themeing (maybe)
+- Add background themeing (maybe)